carshair/hiring-backend-assessment/README.md

 - Please omit the company name from your repository/project name

 ## Template Project Setup

+### Overview

+To reiterate - **there are no restrictions on the choice of tech stack used for your submission.** The main purpose of this assessment is to assess your ability to contribute to an established project.

+If you do choose to implement using our stack, feel free to fork this template repository to help you get started.
+Feel free to add or remove dependencies as necessary.

 This template project is composed of the following stack: